 Weight initialization

 Weight initialization is one important area in implementing a network.
 If you start the parameters incorrectly, you may not even beat the random odd of guessing.
 The initial input to the activation function (or non-linear functions) should not fall into its low partial derivative areas.
 Otherwise, the network learns slowly.
 Sometimes those parameters are accidentally initialized with 0s.
-This is close to turning every neuron dead, and not able to back propagate the loss correctly.
-In fact, you do not want the output values to the next layer to look the same.
+This is close to turning every neuron dead and not able to back propagate the loss correctly.
+In fact, you do not want the output values for the next layer to look the same.
 Some non-symmetry is preferable, otherwise, the loss will evenly distribute back to previous layers.
-To introduce such non-symmetry, we initialize those parameters with gaussian distribution with mean = 0.
+To introduce such non-symmetry, we initialize those parameters with Gaussian distribution with mean = 0.
 But should we use σ=1σ=1

 The value to the activation is produced by z=Wx+bz=Wx+b.
 We will demonstrate that if WW has σ=1σ=1, zz will be much flatter with high variance value.